benleong94/Sudoku-Solver-Python/MVP/ProjectMangement.md

 *If standup meetings were used, then include a Jira link, and discuss their effectiveness.*

+Overall, we have managed to assimilate well and work together in a team effectviely.

 ## Sprint Burndown Charts

 *In this section include a screenshot of a sprint-burndown chart for each of your completed sprints.*